Mi Lan Xiang vs Ya Shi Xiang: Which Dancong Tea Should You Buy?

 Ya Shi Xiang often leaves a stronger impression after each sip.

 These differences reflect how oolong tea varieties develop unique flavor profiles.
-Research into oolong tea varietal differences also shows how cultivar and processing influence aroma compounds, as discussed in sources like PubMed.
+Research into oolong tea varietal differences also shows how cultivar and processing influence aroma compounds.

 Which One Should You Choose?